 Shopping on your lunch hour never gets old.
 Especially in the suburbs, where the live/work/play perks of urban density are in short supply.
 Suburban malls offer the opportunity to run errands during lunch, while also conveniently supporting a wide array of business amenities such as restaurants and event space for everyday meetings and larger corporate gatherings.

 Across suburban Chicago, Class A office properties within a mile of a major mall are outperforming their competition in three out of four major suburban submarkets.
-While the area around Woodfield Mall appears to be flagging, JLL Research attributes that to Zurich’s relocation and expects occupancy to soon mirror the strength of its peers.
+While the area around Fashion Outlets of Chicago appears to be flagging, JLL Research attributes that to lack of concentrated Class A buildings surrounding the retail center and the size of nearby O’Hare airport.

 Expert: JLL Senior Vice President Karla Harmon, one of the leasing agents at Commerce Plaza.

 Perfect for: Eastern East-West Class A is perfect for a wide variety of companies, from healthcare to financial services to food companies, and we’re seeing expansions across the board.
-At Commerce Plaza, we recently had Treehouse Foods expand and recommit to more than 140,000 square feet.
+At Commerce Plaza, we saw Treehouse Foods expand and recommit to more than 140,000 square feet.

 Shop ‘til you drop: Proximity to Oakbrook Center is huge for companies, client-facing businesses in particular, offering clients and employees (both local and those in for training) the ability to walk across the street for a quick bite or some closet restocking.
 I tell prospects, “It’s 90 steps to Nordstrom,” not to mention a host of restaurants, hotels and movie theaters.